Angaataha language: Temporal and logical sequencing

 The Angaatiha language features two forms of pragmatic sequencing, each respectively reserved for situations that require conveying temporal and logical information.
 Both temporal and logical sequencing have been described as having either "loose" and "tight" relationships between sentences.
 Much like that of the Kâte language, also spoken in the Morobe Province of Papua New Guinea, "tight" and "loose" sequencing in Angaatiha holds a relationship of "continuing pragmatic effects from one event to the next" versus "a lingering pragmatic effect that continues indefinitely".

-Language sample
+Sample text

 Translated sample in Angaataha of the Book of Genesis of the Bible: